Kevin Cash: Post-playing career

 On January 8, 2012, Cash announced his retirement as a player.
 He was announced as an advance scout for the Blue Jays during the 2012 season.

 Coaching

 Shortly after the 2012 season ended, Cash joined Terry Francona's staff with the Cleveland Indians as their bullpen coach.
-Cash played for Francona during his stints with the Red Sox, and joined fellow Red Sox alumnus Brad Mills, who became Cleveland's bench coach.
-Mills was Francona's bench coach while Cash played for the Red Sox, as well as Cash's manager with the Houston Astros in 2010.
-While in Cleveland, Cash recommended Yan Gomes to Chris Antonetti, the team's general manager.
-Cash served as the bullpen coach for Cleveland during the 2013 and 2014 seasons.
+Cash played for Francona and bench coach Brad Mills during his stint with the Red Sox.
+Mills was also his manager with the Houston Astros in 2010.
+Cash recommended Yan Gomes to general manager Chris Antonetti before Cleveland acquired him.
+He returned for the 2014 season.